Quantum one-time tables for unconditionally secure qubit-commitment: PROOF OF THE RESULTS

 For every $d\geq 2$, tracing out $B_1 B_2$ system yields the maximally mixed state for the system $A_1 A_2$ and \textit{vice versa}.
 For general mixed states, from the linearity of quantum processes, the marginal state of the output state will be a mixture of maximally mixed marginal states, which is again the maximally mixed state.
 This shows that the given quantum process can mask any quantum state.
 As to the recoverability condition, since this operation consists of unitary operation after the attachment of ancillary system, simple inverse unitary operation followed by tracing out of the ancillary systems recovers the input system. \end{proof}

-\begin{appth} Universal quantum masking is impossible without quantum correlation. \end{appth} \begin{proof} For a universal masking process $\Phi_M$, having no quantum correlation in the masked quantum state implies the following expression for any input state $\rho_C$.
+\begin{lem} Universal quantum masking is impossible without quantum correlation. \end{lem} \begin{proof} For a universal masking process $\Phi_M$, having no quantum correlation in the masked quantum state implies the following expression for any input state $\rho_C$.

 where $p_{ij}(\rho)$ is a joint probability distribution for indices $i$ and $j$ linear in the state $\rho$ and $\{\ket{i}_A\}$ and $\{\ket{j}_B\}$ are respectively eigenbasis of $\Tr_B[\Phi_M(\rho)]$ and $\Tr_A[\Phi_M(\rho)]$ which are independent of the input state $\rho$.
 From the proof of Theorem 2, however, $\Phi_M(\rho)$ also permits the following expression for any input state $\rho$.